 What is gynaecological cancer?

-Gynaecological cancer is cancer that occurs in any part of the female reproductive system.
+Gynaecological cancer is cancer that starts in any part of the female reproductive system.
 This includes the vagina, uterus, ovaries, cervix, vulva, endometrium or fallopian tubes.
-Gynaecological cancer starts when cells in the female reproductive system become abnormal.
-These cells divide and grow to form a cancer.

-Treatment for gynaecological cancer may include one or all types of these cancer treatments:
+Treatment for gynaecological cancer may include one or more of the following:

 - targeted therapy

 It is recommended that patients diagnosed with a gynaecological cancer are treated at one of the seven recommended specialist gynaecological oncology centres in NSW:

 Some local health districts have a formal referral pathway for women with a gynaecological cancer.
 If this is not the case, referral to one of the seven centres is recommended.
 Patients may still be able to have parts of their treatment closer to home.
 This should be discussed with the treating specialist.